fly-apps/postgres-flex/docs/fencing.md

 In both of these instances the primary member will be fenced.

 **If the real primary is resolvable**
 The cluster will be made read-only.
-The real primary's ip is written to a `zombie.lock` file and the member role is set to "zombie", this will ensure no new connections will be routed to this node.
-Once this has completed, the member will be restarted and the boot process will read the ip address from the `zombie.lock` file and use that to attempt to rejoin the cluster we diverged from.
+The real primary's ip is written to a `zombie.lock` file and the member role will be set to "zombie".
+Once this has completed, the member will be restarted and the boot process will read the ip address from the `zombie.lock` file and attempt to rejoin the cluster we diverged from.
 If we are successful, the `zombie.lock` is cleared and we will boot as a standby.

 **Note: We will not attempt to rejoin a cluster if the resolved primary resides in a region that differs from the `PRIMARY_REGION` environment variable set on self.
 The `PRIMARY_REGION` will need to be updated before a rejoin will be attempted.**

 **If the real primary is NOT resolvable**
 The cluster will be made read-only and the `zombie.lock` file will be created without a value.
 When the member reboots, we will read the `zombie.lock` file and see that it's empty.
 This indicates that we've entered a failure mode that can't be recovered automatically.
-This could be an issue where previously deleted members were not properly unregistered, or the primary's state has diverged to a point where its registered members have been cycled out.
+This could be an issue where previously deleted members were not properly unregistered or the primary's state has diverged to a point where its registered members have been completely cycled out.